HomeTypes of ShipsWhat are RORO Ships?

 Related Read: The Dangers of Ro-Ro Ship Design: A Naval Architect’s Perspective

-The largest ro-ro passenger ferry is MS Color Magic.
-It weighs 75,100 GT (Gross Ton).
-It entered the service in September 2007 for Color Line.
+One of the largest ro-ro passenger ferries is MS Color Magic.
+It weighs 75,100 GT (Gross Ton) and entered service in September 2007 for Color Line.
 It was built in Finland by Aker Finnyards.
-The ferry is 223.70 m long, 35 m wide and can carry 550 cars as well as 1270 lane meters of cargo.
+The ferry is 223.70 m long and 35 m wide and can carry 550 cars and 1270 lane meters of cargo.

-The ro-ro passenger ferry with the greatest car-carrying capacity is the Ulysses.
+The ro-ro passenger ferry with one of the highest car-carrying capacity is the Ulysses.
 The ferry was named after a novel by James Joyce and is owned by Irish Ferries.
-It entered the service on 25 March 2001 and operates between Dublin and Holyhead.
+It entered the service on 25 March 2001 and operated between Dublin and Holyhead.
 It weighs 50,938 GT and is 209.02 m long and 31.84 m wide.
 It can carry 1342 cars and 4101 lane meters of cargo.

 Related Read: Different Types of Ferries Used in the Shipping World